Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Kevin Muir Link

-Vanessa Myers has taught undergraduate courses in science and chemistry at Purdue University Global since 2020, and she serves as course lead for the principles of chemistry course in the School of General Education Science Department.
-Previously, Vanessa Myers was a faculty member at Houston Community College since 2011 and currently also a Research Chemist for the global leader in water recycling and restoration.
+Vanessa Myers has taught undergraduate courses in science and chemistry at Purdue Global since 2020, and she serves as course lead for the principles of chemistry course in the Science Department of the School of Multidisciplinary and Professional Studies.
+Myers began her higher education career as a faculty member at Houston Community College in 2011, and she is currently a research chemist for a global leader in water recycling and restoration.
 In her spare time, Myers is an advocate for her community and volunteers multiple hours a month supporting various causes.
 As a member of Sigma Gamma Rho Sorority, Inc., she is also engaged in the advancement of her community in the field of education.

 Education: MS in Analytical Chemistry from Illinois Institute of Technology; BS in Chemistry from The University of Texas at San Antonio